 Health Maintenance Organization (HMO)

-You can include in medical expenses amounts you pay to entitle you, your spouse, or a dependent to receive medical care from a health maintenance organization.
+You can include in medical expenses amounts you pay to entitle you, your spouse, or a dependent to receive medical care from an HMO.
 These amounts are treated as medical insurance premiums.
 See Insurance Premiums, later.

 Hearing Aids